AGamersGrind/PelicanPteroEggs/README.md

-# PelicanEggs
+# Pelican Eggs
 My Pelican / Pterodactyl eggs

-I have also included my generic .pelicanignore files - these files will excluded from backups.
+I have also included some additional files, such as
+* .pelicanignore files - these files will excluded from backups.
-They are configured to grab just config and world data
+* Panel exports, like schedules